-Tuition and Fees are assessed each term based on a residence classification of each student: Resident or Nonresident.
+Tuition & Fees are assessed each term based on a residence classification of each student: Resident or Nonresident.
 Both Resident and Nonresident students are assessed tuition and fees for each term, but if the student and their supporting natural or adoptive parent(s) do not meet the UC Residence Policy definition of resident for purposes of tuition, these students, classified as Nonresident, are assessed the additional Nonresident Supplemental Tuition.

 It is important to know that California residence is not assumed.
 All incoming students must complete a Statement of Legal Residence (SLR) so that a residence determination can be made.
 If a student does not complete the SLR or submit the necessary documents, the student will be classified as a Nonresident and will be assessed the Nonresident Supplemental Tuition.
 Students classified as Nonresident may petition for change of classification once all the UC Residence requirements are met.